microsoft/winget-cli-restsource/doc/new-private-repository-azure.md

 Azure Cosmos DB is a fully managed platform-as-a-service (PaaS).

-For more information on Cosmos Databases, visit their Docs site: [Welcome to Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction).
+For more information on Cosmos Databases, visit their Docs article: [Welcome to Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction).

 #### Azure Cosmos account

 The Azure Cosmos account is the fundamental unit of global distribtution and high availability.
 Your Azure Cosmos account contains a unique DNS name, and can virtually manage an unlimited amount of data and provisioned throughput.
 We will first create our Azure Cosmos account, before creating the individual Windows Package Manager Azure Cosmos database.

-For more information on Azure Cosmos database, visit their Docs site: [Azure Cosmos DB resource model](https://docs.microsoft.com/en-us/azure/cosmos-db/account-databases-containers-items#elements-in-an-azure-cosmos-account)
+For more information on Azure Cosmos database, visit their Docs article: [Azure Cosmos DB resource model](https://docs.microsoft.com/en-us/azure/cosmos-db/account-databases-containers-items#elements-in-an-azure-cosmos-account)

 **How to:**